Calterat/password-generator/README.md

 ![](./assets/images/pass-gen-mockup.png)

-Here's a quick screenshot of my password generator page.
+Here's a quick screenshot of the password generator page.

-This is my password generator.
-This displays my abilities with JavaScript.
-The page holds my JavaScript that generates a password based on user criteria.
+Under the hood of this webpage is my random password generator.
+This displays some of my abilities with JavaScript.
+The user is asked 5 questions for generating the password.
+How long do you want the password?
+Do you want lowercase letters?
+Do you want uppercase letters?
+Do you want numbers?
+Do you want special characters?

+Making something random wasn't too terribly bad.
+After all, if you select all character types there are a ton of characters to choose from.

+HOWEVER, the validations to all user inputs and the validation to determine that for each character set chosen at least one character was used in any produced password was a bit of a challange.
+Especially the latter of the two.
+The validation code was almost three times that of the actual random selectors.

+I realize this is a beginners project, and these are the learned tools used to create this in JavaScript:
+ - Variables
+ - Arrays
+ - Objects
+ - while and for loops
+ - if/else conditional statements
+ - functions

 ### Built With